 Enter in Stephanie from Coastal Windows & Exteriors.

-We are adding in one new construction window which just means Coastal Windows & Exteriors is installing a window where there has never been one before (all the other windows are referred to as replacement windows).
-To get the correct measurements for this double hung window Rocky got out on our front porch’s roof and measured to find the halfway point between the two windows.
+We are adding one new construction window, meaning Coastal Windows & Exteriors will install a window where none existed before.
+Meanwhile, all the other windows are considered replacement windows.
+To get the correct measurements for the double hung window, Rocky climbed onto our front porch roof.
+Then, he carefully measured to find the halfway point between the two existing windows.

-Then he took me into the walk in closet, where the window will be, and walked me through exactly where the window will be.
-It’ll be behind a chest and where the pole currently hangs so he told me what needs to be moved before he returns to install the new energy efficient windows.
-We had held off doing any built-ins in the closet as we did not know the exact placement of the new window.
+Then, he brought me into the walk-in closet and showed me exactly where the new window will go.
+It will sit behind a chest and where the closet pole currently hangs.
+He also explained what items we need to move before he returns to install the new energy-efficient windows.
+Fortunately, we had delayed installing any built-ins because we didn’t yet know the exact window placement.

-After Rocky finished all his measurements, he wrote all his notes (while being incredibly flexible and writing on my son’s car board that he set up on our desk!).
-He then walked me through each of the next steps and gave me his number so we could connect directly about setting up a date for the install.
+After Rocky finished his measurements, he wrote detailed notes while using my son’s car board as a desk.
+Then, he walked me through each next step and explained what to expect.
+Additionally, he gave me his phone number so we could directly schedule the installation date.

 Here is what I learned today…